Introduction to Deep Learning

 Questions

-• What is machine learning and what is it used for?
+• What is deep learning and how is it used for images?

 Objectives